ht-diva/gwasstudio/scripts/README.md

 ### Prerequisites

-- Ensure that Gwasstudio is installed and properly configured on your system.
+- Ensure that GWASStudio is installed and properly configured on your system.
 - Make sure you have the necessary input files (`metadata_ukb_d_sampled.tsv`, `search_ukb_d.txt`, `hapmap3/hapmap3_snps.csv` and `regions_query.tsv`) in the `data` directory.

 ### Running the Script